Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Method

 \subsubsection{Visual Features}

 The visual features of the video are also important.
-For example, the background or the brightness of the video provides some information for us to recognize the action.
+For example, the background or the brightness of the video provides information for recognizing the action.
 For example, if the background of a video is the kitchen, the person in the video is most likely to be cooking.
-To obtain the visual features of the video, we employ GoogLeNet \cite{googlenet}.
-This model is an image classification model.
-We remove the last layer of the model and use the output of the penultimate layer as the feature of the image.
-We put each frame of the video into the model, and each frame is transformed into a vector of size 1024.
-To reduce the amount of data, we average all the vectors, as follows:
+To obtain the visual features of the video, we employ the image encoder of contrastive language-image pre-training (CLIP) \cite{clip}.
+In the multimodal field, CLIP has a good performance in extracting features.
+After experiments, adding the image encoder of CLIP to our model can significantly improve the accuracy.
+This encoder can convert an image into a vector, which can be used as the feature of the image.
+We put each frame of the video into the encoder, and each frame is transformed into a vector of size 768.
+To reduce the amount of data, we average all the vectors as:

-where $V_i$ indicates the feature of the $i$-th frame.
-Finally, we obtain one vector; we consider this vector as the visual feature of the video.
+where $V_i$ is the feature of the $i$-th frame.
+Finally, we obtain one vector, which is considered as the visual feature of the video.
+Each video in the dataset is only a few seconds, which is very short.
+This results in little difference in all frames.
+Therefore, the average of the features of all frames can represent this video.